 - The Centre would be housed within the Burnaby Board of Trade as a virtual entity, as part of the existing "Business Resource Centre" as a new section on the website.
-Inperson work may not be possible or viable for some while, so it would be logical to pursue a virtual option. - Areas within this "Centre" would include, but would not be limited to the following: - Classes, courses and other instruction around creating resilience for your business; - The "Business Digital Development Program"; - Supporting the Social Purpose work currently being conducted (in partnership with the United Way of the Lower Mainland and the City of Burnaby); - A Centre for technology to help businesses improve their understanding and usage of technology solutions; - Access to finance experts for both advice and funding; - Assistance with potentially closing a business; - 31 Burnaby Business Recovery Task Force Final Action Plan
+Inperson work may not be possible or viable for some while, so it would be logical to pursue a virtual option. - Areas within this "Centre" would include, but would not be limited to the following: - Classes, courses and other instruction around creating resilience for your business; - The "Business Digital Development Program"; - Supporting the Social Purpose work currently being conducted (in partnership with the United Way of the Lower Mainland and the City of Burnaby); - A Centre for technology to help businesses improve their understanding and usage of technology solutions; - Access to finance experts for both advice and funding; - Assistance with potentially closing a business;

-- Access to resources for HR and legal support; - o A co-working environment to stimulate collaboration and reduce rental costs; - "Mastermind" groups for each of Burnaby's main business sectors; - Coordinate and manage events, classes, meetings as required during the execution of action items.
+- Access to resources for HR and legal support; - A co-working environment to stimulate collaboration and reduce rental costs; - "Mastermind" groups for each of Burnaby's main business sectors; - Coordinate and manage events, classes, meetings as required during the execution of action items.